 By Paul Mendes

 The push to develop sustainable and efficient supply chain policies has prompted many companies to make the switch to reusable transport packaging.
 For supply chain managers working within closed loop systems, it is easy to see that reusable packaging supports their financial bottom lines and environmental impact goals.
 However, companies with more complex networks should not discount the possibility of replacing expendable packaging and witnessing the same benefits with a container pooling approach.
 Container renting and leasing systems are on the rise within the reusable packaging community and for good reason.
-They provide companies with a new option to reduce carbon footprints and improve profitability while removing the labor and capital commitment of owning.
+They provide companies with a new option for reducing carbon footprints and improving profitability while removing the labor and capital commitment of owning.

 The Benefits of Container Rental & Leasing Programs

 One of the biggest benefits of reusable container rental and leasing systems is that they take the initial capital associated with ownership out of the equation.
 Rather than producing the entire cost for each container, companies have the option to either pay a monthly rental fee for as long as they use the product or pay a one-time trip lease fee which is calculated depending on the operation.
 This approach fits beautifully into the circular economy model as it allows companies to capitalize on the benefits of reusable packaging without having to pay for a product that won’t be in use year-round.
 Not to mention that these renting fees and leasing fees are considered an expense which can be deducted from your bottom line.